A roadmap for the House of Himalayas brand to bring Himalayan organic produce to the world

 The Government of Uttarakhand means business

 Uttarakhand’s government wants to change these difficult situations and it means business.
-At gale-force speed its teams and Women on Wings are developing its House of the Himalayas (HOH) brand which aspires to be the first venture of its kind to globally export premium Himalayan organic produce for climate and health-conscious consumers.
+At gale-force speed its teams and Women on Wings are developing its House of the Himalayas (HoH) brand which aspires to be the first venture of its kind to globally export premium Himalayan organic produce for climate and health-conscious consumers.

 Women on Wings is consulting the government institution on growing revenue for the initiative so that Uttarakhand women farmers and entrepreneurs will economically benefit from the promotion of their organic products and the brand’s premium pricing strategy reflective of exclusivity.